geshan/geshan.github.com/posts/2025-02-06-ollama-commands.md

 ### Ollama list

-The Ollma list command lists all the open models pulled (downloaded) from Ollama’s registry and saved to your machine.
+The Ollama list command lists all the open models pulled (downloaded) from Ollama’s registry and saved to your machine.
 When I ran `ollama list` on my machine, I got the following output:

 ```bash/0
 ollama list